 There are a number of safety measures in place in your home already, including door and window locks, stair rails, smoke alarms, carbon monoxide detectors, and even the non-slip mat at the bottom of your bathtub.
-Each is designed to protect occupants from harm, or prevent damage, but there’s one safety concern that many homeowners fail to address: the dryer vent.
-A clogged vent can mean more than just reduced airflow, it can result in fire, as more than 15 thousand homeowners across the U.S. can attest to each year.
+Each is designed to protect occupants from harm, or prevent damage, but there’s one safety concern that many homeowners fail to address: dryer vent cleaning.
+A clogged vent can mean more than just reduced airflow, it can result in fire—as more than 15,000 homeowners across the U.S. can attest to each year.
 Rather than risk becoming a statistic, make a point of having your dryer vent cleaned on a regular basis.
 To learn more about how often, read on.

-If you’re in the Northern Virginia, Maryland, and Washington, D.C. area and you dryer isn’t performing at maximum efficiency, schedule a dryer vent cleaning today!
+If you’re in the Northern Virginia, Maryland, and Washington, DC area and your dryer isn’t performing at maximum efficiency, schedule a dryer vent cleaning or call (703) 774-9241 today!

 Dryer Vent Cleaning Determining Factors